ublue-os/cosmic/README.md

 # Fedora Cosmic Atomic
-### Fedora Silverblue-based Atomic Desktop with the Pre-Alpha Cosmic Desktop Environment Included!
+### Fedora Atomic Desktop with the Pre-Alpha Cosmic Desktop Environment included!

 > NOTE: These images are not associated with System76!
 If you have issues, please understand they might be COSMIC related, OR they might be related to this image.